 The Eiffel Tower is not an attraction where you’d want to just wing it.
 With 7 million people visiting annually, the lines to get in stretch all around the base of the tower, and in the summer, the timed elevator rides are often completely booked up.
 There are several ways to buy tickets in advance.

-Tickets are typically released about three months in advance (though this summer, it was only about six weeks in advance).
+Tickets are typically released about two months in advance.
 Set a reminder to buy your tickets when the booking window opens up, and check back daily if they’re not yet on sale.
 Summer dates often sell out within days of becoming available.
-Cost is around 16 to 25 euros per person, depending on the level.
+The cost is around 15 to 35 euros per person, depending on the level.
 Plan to spend 60 to 90 minutes at the Tower.

 Use a ticket broker.
 Sites like Viator sell entry to the tower, and this can work well if your preferred date is showing as sold out on the tower’s website.
 You may pay a bit more in fees, but that’s better than disappointed children.

 Book a restaurant table.
-Dining reservations at 58 Tour Eiffel (Level 1 and more family-friendly) or Jules Verne (Level 2 and very upscale) include your lift ticket to the corresponding level.
+Dining reservations at Madame Brasserie (Level 1) or Jules Verne (Level 2 and very upscale) include your lift ticket to the corresponding level.
 Be advised that lunch and dinner are only served at specific seating times.

 Arrive via Place du Trocadero.
 This is the most impressive view of the tower and the best angle at which to grab photos.
 After visiting the tower, the kids can burn off energy playing in Champ de Mars, a public green space on the opposite side from Trocadero.
 Be sure to have some cash on hand to pay for a carousel ride or ice cream so you can linger with this amazing backdrop a little longer.